 We’ve all heard that ‘Content is King’, but there is still lots of low quality, cliché, unengaging stuff around us.
 Based on your expertise, what does it take to create truly exceptional content?
 What is the ‘must-do’?

 First of all, you need talented, motivated and skilled editors.
-Your content is usually as good as the team who creates it.
+Your content is usually as good as the professional skills & experience of the team who creates it.
 Investing in the knowledge development of your employees will push your content quality.
 Secondly, regular analysis and measurement is important to learn from mistakes and improve constantly.
 This includes not just numbers, but also user testing and research.
 And – last but not least – you and your team need to be open for new input.
 Stay motivated throughout the whole trial & error process, keep an open eye and ear on latest innovations in your field and never stop learning.

 And what is the ‘must-not-do’ – the worst or most frequent mistakes that brands make creating content?